voidfemme/randomdialogue/README.md

 - `/chatfilter reroll` - Reroll your filter (random modes only)
 - `/chatfilter status` - Show your current filter status
 - `/chatfilter test <message>` - Test your filter without sending to chat
+- `/chatfilter who`/`/chatfilter players` - See who has what filters!
+- `/chatfilter llm_info` - Display info about the LLM and provider being used.

 ### Admin Commands